Do I Have A Troubled Teen In Need Of Counseling?

 Regardless of how you reminisce about your experience, the teenage years are rough.
 For parents and for teens alike.

 As a teenager, your body explodes with hormones, the foundation for your adulthood identity is under construction, social scrutiny is at an all-time high, and statistically, many mental health conditions that will persist into adulthood make their first appearance.
 Where teens are struggling to find themselves, parents struggle to relate.
 Bridging the generational gap and avoiding a star appearance on “Snapped” when your kids hurtle into their rebellious years?
 Easier said than done.

 Don’t hesitate to use one of your lifelines—We can help!
 Here are 10 issues that counseling for teenagers can be used to address.

-Some Common Topics of Counseling & Therapy for Teenagers
+Common Topics of Counseling & Therapy For Teenagers

 - Parental boundaries: reaching a consensus between parents and teens regarding the spectrum of household rules, from establishing curfews to laying down the law about academics, extracurricular activities, dating, internet/phone use, driving privileges, chores, and more!